Shivamkr02/Apna-E-Shop/README.md

 # Apna-E-Shop
-Created a E-Shop for watch using HTML and basics of CSS
+Created an E-Shop for watch using HTML and basics of CSS